When it comes to eBook fonts, your best bet is to stick to standard fonts and let your readers choose the size and style they like best.

 Regardless of the font you choose for your eBook manuscript, once the file is converted to ePUB format, the CUSTOMER will decide which font they want to read your book in.
 This fact is sometimes frustrating for book designers/typesetters, but it’s great for the end-user – and you!

 To ensure maximum readability (across multiple devices, screen sizes, etc.), you will want to eliminate anything in your manuscript that might unnecessarily complicate the eBook conversion process.
-When it comes to fonts, we recommend that you use only ONE font in your book, and that it be a standard one: Ariel, Times New Roman, or Courier.
+When it comes to eBook fonts, we recommend you use only ONE font in your book, and that it be a standard one: Ariel, Times New Roman, or Courier.